Mackenzie Institute

 The Mackenzie Institute for the Study of Terrorism, Revolution and Propaganda is an independent and non-partisan think tank in Toronto, Ontario, Canada.

-It was founded in 1984 and focuses on geopolitical security matters.
-The institute has been a registered charity with the Canada Revenue Agency since 1992.
+The institute was founded in 1984 and focuses on geopolitical security matters.
+It has been a registered charity with the Canada Revenue Agency since 1992.

-In 2019, it was ranked as the 36th best think tank in Canada and Mexico by the Think Tanks and Civil Societies Program at the University of Pennsylvania.
+In 2019, it was ranked as the 36th-best think tank in Canada and Mexico by the Think Tanks and Civil Societies Program at the University of Pennsylvania.

 Founding

 It was founded in 1984 by Brigadier Dr. Maurice Tugwell, an academic and former career British Army officer.
-Tugwell served in the Army from 1943 to 1978, and was awarded the rank of Commander of the Order of the British Empire in 1973.
-After retiring from the Army, he earned a doctorate in war studies from the University of London and emigrated to Canada where he became a professor at the University of New Brunswick (UNB).
+Tugwell served in the army from 1943 to 1978 and was awarded the rank of Commander of the Order of the British Empire in 1973.
+After retiring from the Army, he earned a doctorate in war studies from the University of London and emigrated to Canada, where he became a professor at the University of New Brunswick (UNB).
 Before founding the Mackenzie Institute in 1984, he founded the Centre for Conflict Studies at UNB in 1978.
-The Institute is named after explorer Sir Alexander Mackenzie.
+The Institute is named after the explorer Sir Alexander Mackenzie.

 Current activities

-The Mackenzie Institute publishes online research papers on a wide variety of geopolitical security matters, with a focus on terrorism, political extremism, warfare, and organized crime.
+The Mackenzie Institute conducts conferences and publishes online research papers on a wide variety of geopolitical security matters, with a focus on terrorism, political extremism, warfare, and organized crime.

-The Institute has been called upon by committees of the Parliament of Canada to provide expert testimony on security issues.
-This has included appearances before the Special Senate Committee on the Anti-terrorism Act and the House of Commons Standing Committee on Justice, Human Rights, Public Safety and Emergency Preparedness in 2005, the Special Senate Committee on Anti-terrorism in 2010, the House of Commons Standing Committee on Public Safety and National Security in 2015, and the Standing Senate Committee on National Security and Defence in 2016.
+The institute has been called upon by committees of the Parliament of Canada to provide expert testimony on security issues, which has included appearances before the Special Senate Committee on the Anti-terrorism Act and the House of Commons Standing Committee on Justice, Human Rights, Public Safety and Emergency Preparedness in 2005, the Special Senate Committee on Anti-terrorism in 2010, the House of Commons Standing Committee on Public Safety and National Security in 2015, and the Standing Senate Committee on National Security and Defence in 2016.

-During the COVID-19 pandemic, the Institute partnered with the CEO Global Network to put on a series of webinars on security issues.
+During the COVID-19 pandemic, the institute partnered with the CEO Global Network to put on a series of webinars on security issues.

-According to the 2019 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), the Mackenzie Institute ranks as the 36th best think tank in Canada and Mexico.
+According to the 2019 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), the institute ranks as the 36th-best think tank in Canada and Mexico.

 Funding

-The Institute is a non-profit organization that depends upon individual donors and charitable foundations; it does not accept government funding.
-It has been a registered charity with the Canada Revenue Agency since 1992, and in 2018 it had revenues of $87,926.00 against expenses of $93,303.00.
+The Mackenzie Institute is a non-profit organization that depends upon individual donors and charitable foundations and does not accept government funding.
+It has been a registered charity with the Canada Revenue Agency since 1992, and it had revenues of $87,926.00 against expenses of $93,303.00 in 2018.

 Governance

-The Institute has an advisory board and a board of governors.
-As of July 2020, the advisory board is chaired by Lewis W. MacKenzie, a retired Canadian general.
-The board of governors is chaired by Lou Milrad, a business & technology lawyer (retired), and its past chair is David McFadden.
+The Mackenzie Institute has an advisory board and a board of governors.
+As of July 2020, the advisory board was chaired by Lewis W. MacKenzie, a retired Canadian general, and the board of governors was chaired by Lou Milrad, a retired business and technology lawyer.
+Its past chair was David McFadden.